 One response outlined that they do not consider that any of the proposed solutions provide a robust or sustainable reduction in cost socialisation of unused capacity.

 JH noted that one response stated that bad debt costs can be socialised by Suppliers and disagreed with this statement, noting that this is not possible.
 MJ noted that rather than these costs being socialised across industry, Suppliers would need to socialise these internally.

+Post-meeting note: To the contrary, the respondent notes that price cap does include socialised bad debt, albeit limited.

 JH noted that Suppliers are operating in a competitive market where their margins are under pressure from other Suppliers.
 If one Supplier has a lot of these cases they would be disproportionately affected.

+MB raised that It is important that Supplier recoverability is not a consideration in the case for cost-reflectivity in DUoS

 Question 7 - What are your thoughts on the customer contact process that has been suggested for the 3 alternative solutions?